leodeslf/leaf/summs/ux/dont_make_me_think.md

 The answer is: **Not much**, the basic principles are still the same.

-There are *some* significant differences about mobile that makes for challenging new usability problems.
+There are *some* significant differences about mobile that make for challenging new usability problems.
 But the fact is that Web and app design for mobile devices is still in its formative days in many ways, so it's going to take another few years for things to shake out.
 Prevailing conventions probably haven't emerged yet.

 #### It's all about tradeoffs

 Constraints and tradeoffs in design.

->The best you can do is pease some of the people some of the time.
+>The best you can do is please some of the people some of the time.

 Constraints actually make design easier rather than limited.
 They have a **focusing effect**, while liberting and unlimited options can have a *paralyzing* effect.

->Where there are constrains, there are tradeoffs to be made.
+>Where there are constraints, there are tradeoffs to be made.

-Many of serious usability problems are the result of a poor decision about a tradeoff.
+Many of the serious usability problems are the result of a poor decision about a tradeoff.

 #### The tyranny of the itty-bitty living space

-The most obvious thing about mobile screens us that they're **small**.
+The most obvious thing about mobile screens is that they're **small**.
 Thus, the amount of tradeoffs to make in the Home page is quite big.

 One of the only ways to deal with it is to leave things out, the tricky question is: **Which parts do we leave out?**

 One approach was **Mobile First**.
 Where we define the most important features and contents, then we use them for the design, and finally we add on more things to create the desktop/full version.
-Mobile First forces as to work hard to determine what's *really essential*, what people needed more (as it should always be).
+Mobile First forces us to work hard to determine what's *really essential*, what people need more (as it should always be).

-Often happens that we tend to design for mobile as the users were "on the move".
+Often it happens that we tend to design for mobile as the users were "on the move".
 That's wrong, users are just as likely to be using their mobile device while sitting at home, and they want (and expect) to be able to do the same things they do on desktop.

 The main idea is not to remove features or content, it's to **prioritize** them.

 At the end, it results in a navigation with a few more "taps" than the full version, and that's OK.
 As long as the user continues to feel confident that what they want is further down the screen or behind a link or button, they'll keep going.

->Managing real state challenges shouldn't be done at the cost of usability.
+>Managing real estate challenges shouldn't be done at the cost of usability.

 #### Breeding chameleons